flembr/ISAaC/README.md

 * a conversational interface with ISAaC as a "chatbot"

 and eventually, maybe:
-* direct embedding of lsf,moodle etc.
+* direct embedding of lsf, moodle etc.
-* login for lecturers to provide course material, messaging between users and a general forum - die moodle, die!!!1!!

-## Ideas
+* wiki/forum for Fachschaft- and SK-related issues and announcements